alfie-ns/1003-CW/README.md

 - [X] static Node FindMax(Node tree)
 - [X] staticvoid DeleteMin(Tree tree)

-*Extend the implementation from a) by adding a tree balancing mechanism.
+*'Extend the implementation from a) by adding a tree balancing mechanism.
 Specifically, make your trees AVL Trees.
 Do not use another balancing mechanism.
 This is an advanced task and only recommended if you are a confident programmer.
 The same methods as in part a) are requested but with an AVL-type balancing mechanism.
 This will need extensions to the data structures defined in a) as well as, most likely, some auxiliary functions.*

 *Start with reading about AVL Trees.
 The Wikipedia page about AVL Trees is a good start.*